ElementsProject/lightning/doc/lightning-listtransactions.7.md

   - *index*: An integer that rappresent the index of transaction.
   - *sequence*: An integer that rappresent the sequence number.
 - *outputs*: A list of transactions, each transaction is rappresented with an object with the following proprieties:
   - *index*: An integer that rappresent the index of transaction.
-This is the output index of the transaction output.
-  - *satoshis*: A string that rappresent the amount in millisatoshi that contains the transaction.
+  - *satoshis*: A string that rappresent the amount in millisatoshi.
-  - *scriptPubKey*: A string that contains the lock script in hexadecimal dump form..
+  - *scriptPubKey*: A string that contains the lock script in hexadecimal dump form.

 On failure, one of the following error codes may be returned:
  -32602.
 Error in given parameters.